mspbannister/dand-p4-billboard/README.md

 This is my submission for Project 4 ('Explore and Summarise Data') on Udacity's Data Analyst Nanodegree.
 The project brief asked the student to conduct exploratory data analysis and create an RMD file that explores the variables, structure, patterns, oddities, and underlying relationships of a data set of the student's choice.
 I chose to examine the relationships between musical and non-musical variables for every Billboard Hot 100 number one single.

+Update: a trend I highlighted in this report formed the basis of [a Newsweek article published on 13/4/2017](http://www.newsweek.com/songs-explicit-lyrics-popular-increase-billboard-spotify-583551).

 The intended project outcomes were to demonstrate the student's ability to:
 - Understand the distribution of a variable and to check for anomalies and outliers
 - Learn how to quantify and visualise individual variables within a data set by using appropriate plots such as scatter plots, histograms, bar charts, and box plots